 - 027 224 2316

-Although not a cricket player, my daughter has played from age 5 at school and club level – Southwell Boys 1st X1, St Peters Boys colts; Melville Club and the Combined Girls Secondary School teams.
-She has also represented Hamilton in the under 15, Secondary school and Women’s teams and Northern Districts under 15, 18 and 21, Women’s Northern Premier League and is in the Northern Districts Emerging Spirit Development programme.
+Although not a cricket player, my daughter has played from age 5- Southwell Boys 1st X1, St Peters Boys colts; Melville Club and Combined Girls Secondary School teams.
+She has also represented Hamilton in the under 15, Secondary School and Women’s teams and Northern Districts under 15, 18 and 21, Women’s Northern Premier League and currently plays for Northern Spirit.
 I am therefore definitely a cricket mum and understand the challenges facing girls and women wanting to play cricket.

 I am a Chartered Member of the Institute of Directors, bring both governance and senior leadership experience particularly in Human Resources/Change Management and in the volunteer/community sector.
 Currently I manage Braemar Charitable Trust, am on the Board of the Community Living Trust and a member of the Waikato Community Lotteries Committee.
 Previous roles include Deputy Chair and Chair Finance, Risk and Audit committee for both Hospice Waikato and the Dietitians Board of NZ, Team Manager of St Peters Senior Premier Girls Basketball team and President of the St Peters Swimming Academy.
 I have sports governance experience so understand the challenges (and opportunities) facing sports organizations-to grow participation by continuing to be relevant to players at all levels, from social through to high-performance.

 My love for cricket started in the 1980’s in Sri Lanka, I have been passionate about the game ever since, I have played at all age levels and played Division One Cricket in Sri Lanka and also played Club Cricket in England, Australia and New Zealand.
 I am also on the Board of the Melville Cricket Club and played for them in Senior levels in Premiers and Senior A. I would like to add value to the HCA and serve the game.
 My son Ravi Pathirana has represented NDCA at the junior level and he is currently with CDCA senior teams.
 I would love to see cricket rise in popularity again and share my leadership qualities, skills and knowledge to the game where ever I can.